 What you are booking

 Your booking reserves a local who will act as your guide/concierge for three days and is also an expert in the region’s culture and history, as well as a certified shaman, who will perform a shamanistic ritual with you before entering an ancient burial grounds.

 In three days, you will be able to visit enough geocaches to receive the geocoin prize; you will need four days to see every single geocache.

 Note!
-Transport and lodging is arranged separately – scroll down for more information or simply shoot us an email at firstname.lastname@example.org if you have any questions!
+Transport and lodging are arranged separately – scroll down for more information or simply contact us if you have any questions!

-The GeoTour was created by the members of the Yanamarca Valley Watershed Committee, a group working to fight environmental problems throughout the watershed of the Yanamarca River.
-This GeoTour will take you to reforestation projects, to a lovely wetland the committee is currently working to protect, and to springs, streams and rivers where you can observe the interaction between the population and the water system.
+The geocaching tour was created by the members of the Yanamarca Valley Watershed Committee, a group working to fight environmental problems throughout the watershed of the Yanamarca River.
+This GeoTour will take you to reforestation projects, to a lovely wetland the committee is currently working to protect, and to springs, streams, and rivers where you can observe the interaction between the population and the water system.

 The 44 geocaches in this GeoTour cover a wide range of attractions in the valley.
 You’ll explore several archeological sites of the ancient Xauxa civilization, hike through a canyon with red towers of sandstone, meet an artisan who weaves fabric on traditional looms, take a walking tour of ten brightly-painted neighborhood chapels, view breath-taking vistas of the Andes, and much more.